mist-devel/mist-binaries/cores/fpgagen/README.txt

 Robinsonb5 on forum http://www.atari-forum.com/viewtopic.php?f=115&t=31029&start=175#p343793
 has done additional porting work for the MiST.

-The core shall be considered a work in progress as there are multiple issues:
+Some usage tips:

-1. Sprite flickering on heavy scenes, or on large sprites
+1. The core rquires at least firmware version 20181013.
-2. No LFO modulation of the FM sound and other FM sound issues
+2. Rom file formats supported are .bin and .gen, no support for .smd files
-3. Rom file formats supported are .bin and .gen, no support for .smd files
+3. If the controls seems to not work, try switch to 3 buttons mode in the OSD

 The fpgagen-beta_20180910_tg68k+ypbpr.rbf core replaces the very old tg68 CPU core with the latest version of the tg68k.
 This should have